Summer Break Scholarships: When and How to Apply

 Here’s what you need to keep in mind as you apply:

-• Log on to Fastweb throughout your summer to see your new scholarships.
+• Log on to Fastweb regularly throughout your summer to see your new scholarships.

-• Start with the most recent, and devote one night each week to applying for scholarships.
+• Devote one night each week to applying for scholarships.
 These summer break scholarships don’t take a lot of time, so you just need to devote one hour a week.

-• Just like any other scholarship application, proofread and give each application your best.
+• Give it your all!
+Just like any other scholarship application, proofread and give each application your best.

-So take pen to paper – or fingers to keyboard – and get started on applying for these summer break scholarships.
+So take pen to paper – or fingers to keyboard – and get started on applying for the following summer break scholarships:

 The Bryce Thomson Scholarship Award